jod35/fastapi-beyond-crud-docs/docs/chapter14.md

 ```

-First we import both functions `create_url_safe_token` and `decode_url_safe_token`.
-After doing that we use pretty much the same approach we used to send a sample email to send the verification link.
+First, we import the `create_url_safe_token` and `decode_url_safe_token` functions.
+We then follow a similar approach to sending a sample email to send the email verification link.

 ```python title="creating the verification link"
 token = create_url_safe_token({"email": email})